KuruvaSomaSekhar/HelloworldDocker/README.md

-# HelloworldDocker
+# docker-sample-nginx
-This is my test repo to run hellowrld docker
+a sample nginx container to display container name